 The Control Panel

-The benefit to these interfaces is that most are designed to be user friendly, making it easy to adjust things like email, FTP, or manage databases and applications through a single user interface.
+The benefit to these interfaces is that most are designed to be user-friendly, making it easy to adjust things like email and FTP or manage databases and applications through a single user interface.

 Supported Scripting Languages

-Determine the language your site will be built with and verify that language is supported by your web host.
+Determine the language your site will be built with and verify that your web host supports the language.

 Website Builders

-What makes website builders so popular is the easy-to-use interface designed to function as a drag-and-drop environment.
+The easy-to-use interface designed to function as a drag-and-drop environment makes website builders so popular.
 They’re a lot like working within a Word document and are the fastest means to getting a site online.

 A good website builder will even come loaded with professionally designed templates to give you a starting point.
 All you have to do is customize the template with your logo, images, and content to make it your own.